mpsonntag/snippets/courses/RDM2020/jupyter/intro_jupyter.md

   - R
   - (options for Matlab)

-show of hands
+Show of hands

-who knows how to script with matlab who knows how to script with python who knows how to script with R
+who knows how to script with Matlab who knows how to script with Python who knows how to script with R

-who knows virtual environments or conda who knows ipython or jupyter notebooks who knows markdown
+who knows conda
+who knows ipython or jupyter notebooks

 ## Introduction to Python